1. Ulysses 31 (French-Japanese Animated series)

 By George O’Connor

-A graphic novel series which focusses on one particular Greek God or Goddesses at a time.
+A graphic novel series that focusses on one particular Greek God or Goddesses at a time.

 - Olympians Book 1: Zeus: King of the Gods